 - Benton Harbor residents propose a 1% income tax aimed at Whirlpool.
-Whirlpool and their puppet mayor defeat the measure through a massive misinformation campaign. - · Recall of Mayor James Hightower begins. - Petitions are turned in with the required number of signatures. - Sheriff's Department investigates petition at request of the mayor, intimidating residents who signed it.
+Whirlpool and their puppet mayor defeat the measure through a massive misinformation campaign. - Recall of Mayor James Hightower begins. - Petitions are turned in with the required number of signatures. - Sheriff's Department investigates petition at request of the mayor, intimidating residents who signed it.

 - SWAT teams surround Pinkney's home. - Rev. Pinkney is charged with "vote fraud" (five felonies).
 No direct or indirect evidence is presented at his preliminary hearing.
-Prosecutors say Michigan law allows for conviction on circumstantial evidence.

-- Pinkney is placed under house arrest and prohibited from using the Internet.
-He is later released from these restrictions. - Pinkney's trial begins on n Oct.
-27, 2014.
-On Nov.
-3, the jury finds him guilty of five felonies. - Pinkney is sentenced on Dec.
-15, 2014, to 30 to 120 months in prison.
+Prosecutors say Michigan law allows for conviction on circumstantial evidence. - Pinkney is placed under house arrest and prohibited from using the Internet.
+He is later released from these restrictions. - Another leader, James Cornelius, faces lesser "vote fraud" charges.